Using HOLLIS and Worldcat

+The Subject field in HOLLIS uses the Library of Congress classfication system.
 A list of free-floating subdivisions is available at Library of Congress Subject Headings PDF Files.

 Browsing the actual shelves allows you to dip into books and immediately gauge their value.
 You will, however, miss any books that are checked out or in the Harvard Depository.
 You can browse these too, although you cannot dip, in HOLLIS.

 - Use the Starts with.../Browse link on top of the search screens